 Poppy seeds used for cooking are treated and washed multiple times and do not contain any harmful alkaloids.

-It is perfectly safe to use poppy seeds in cooking and eating.
+It is perfectly safe to use poppy seeds for culinary consumption.

 Poppy seeds are rich in natural nutrients and anti-oxidants such as zinc, magnesium, calcium, iron, manganese, copper etc. Besides they are also rich in fibre and healthy plant fats .